MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/debug-overview-vs.md

 ms.date: 03/21/2022
 ---

-# Debug your Teams app VS
+# Debug your Teams app using Visual Studio

 Teams Toolkit helps you to debug and preview your Microsoft Teams app.
 Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully in Teams.

-## Debug your Teams app using Visual Studio

 Teams Toolkit automates app startup services, initiates debug, and side loads Teams app.
 After debug, you can preview the Teams app in Teams web client.
 You can also customize debug settings to use your bot endpoints, or environment variables to load your configured app.
 Visual Studio allows you to debug tab, bot, and message extension.
 During the debug process, Teams Toolkit supports the following debug features: